 If you raise your Jeep too much and don’t replace the stock steering arms, this will shorten the truck’s wheelbase and you may start to vibrate due to incorrect pinion angles in the drivetrain.

 If you have CV boots, they will rotate at an angle instead of a more factory designed straight-on angle.
 This will cause a “cracking” sound that is the teeth skipping.
 This is most dramatic when you are turning.
-This will lead to your boots wearing out prematurely.
+This will lead to your boots wearing out.

 Do I Need New Shocks With A 3-inch Lift Or Longer?

-Suspension lift kits that lift your truck higher than three inches typically require a new shock absorber to accommodate the gap between the top and bottom mounting points of the shock absorber.
+Suspension lift kits that lift your truck higher than three inches a new shock absorber to accommodate the gap between the top and bottom mounting points of the shock absorber.